makingthematrix/scala-suffix/README.md

 # scala-suffix Maven Plugin

-A Maven plugin which fixes Scala jars incompatibility with Java 9+.
+A Maven plugin which fixes Scala dependencies incompatible with Java 9+.

 ### A bit of context